All Episodes

 I'll tell you something else is going to happen.

-The people in a position to are going to shift as much income from next year into this year to take advantage of the the uh current tax rates, so they don't have to pay income next year on the new tax rates.
+The people in a position to are going to shift as much income from next year into this year to take advantage of the current tax rates so they don't have to pay income next year on the new tax rates.

 You'll have people like Michael Eisner back in 1993.

-Michael Eisner's dumped like 195 million dollars in Disney shares.
+Michael Eisner's dumped like $195 million in Disney shares.

 He's the chairman to take advantage of the current tax rates to beat the Clinton tax increases up to 39.6.

-Now, when that happens, that's gonna have uh a deleterious effect on economic activity next year as well, because money and economic activity normally would take place in January, February is going to take place in December of this year.
+Now, when that happens, that's going to have a deleterious effect on economic activity next year as well, because money and economic activity normally would take place in January, February, is going to take place in December of this year.

 So the year-end report, wow, the economy really grew.

-And the date, you know, anywhere, anytime before December 31st, and they're waiting.
+And the date, you know, anyway, anytime before December 31st, and they're waiting.

 And if the tax rates don't change, they're not going to move the money forward.